TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Servmon.md

 To do this, go to the NSClient++ panel, click on `“Settings”`, then `“External Scripts”`, followed by `“Scripts”`, and finally press `“Add new”`.

-Now we fill in all the required fields for the script creation and click on `"Add"`:
+Fill in all the required fields for the script creation and click on `"Add"`:

 <br />